08Aristodemus24/micro-organism-classifier/readme.md

 # Source code usage
 1. assuming git is installed clone repository by running `git clone https://github.com/08Aristodemus24/<repo name>`
-2. assuming conda is also installed run `conda create -n <environment name e.g. some-environment-name> python=x.x.x`.
-Note python version should be `x.x.x` for the to be created conda environment to avoid dependency/package incompatibility.
+2. assuming conda is also installed run `conda create -n <environment name e.g. some-environment-name> python=3.11.5`.
+Note python version should be `3.11.5` for the to be created conda environment to avoid dependency/package incompatibility.
 3. run `conda activate <environment name used>` or `activate <environment name used>`.
 4. run `conda list -e` to see list of installed packages.
 If pip is not yet installed run conda install pip, otherwise skip this step and move to step 5.
 5. navigate to directory containing the `requirements.txt` file.